-- All development lands adjacent to a Core Area shall be required to provide a Buffer, within which no development or site alteration shall be permitted except in accordance with Policy No. 14.f) below. - b) The ecologically appropriate width for each Buffer associated with a proposed development shall be established through the completion of an Environmental Impact Study and shall generally be 30 metres. - c) The determination of the appropriate width for each Buffer shall take into consideration the overall coverage target of 30% that this Plan and the SWS have established for the Smithville NHS. - Notwithstanding anything else in this section of the Plan, the width of any Buffer adjacent to a watercourse shall be determined in accordance with the regulations and requirements of the Niagara Peninsula Conservation Authority. - e) Where the width established for a Buffer through the completion of an EIS differs from the conceptual width shown on Schedule "E-12", minor alterations may be made to the boundaries of the Buffer on that Schedule without requiring an amendment to this Official Plan, provided that the Buffer in question maintains the same general shape and configuration. - f) The uses permitted within a Buffer shall be limited to: - i. those uses identified as permitted uses in Core Areas in Policy No. 6.11.7.3.5.e); and
+- All development lands adjacent to a Core Area shall be required to provide a Buffer, within which no development or site alteration shall be permitted except in accordance with Policy No. 6.11.7.3.14.f) below. - The ecologically and hydrologically appropriate width for each Buffer associated with a proposed development shall be a minimum of 30 metres as conceptually shown on Schedule "E-12" unless an ecologically and hydrologically appropriate alternative Buffer width is established through the completion of an Environmental Impact Study and shall generally be 30 metres(EIS) approved by the Township in consultation with the Region and the NPCA. - take into consideration and support the achievement of the natural cover target in combination with the other features and areas identified in Policy No. 6.11.7.3.3.e).- - d) Notwithstanding anything else in this section of the Plan, the width of any Buffer adjacent to a watercourse shall be determined in accordance with the regulations and requirements of the Niagara Peninsula Conservation Authority.